-org An organism in (KEGG) three letter code, e.g. 'hsa' for 'Homo sapiens'.
-Alternatively, this can also be a text file storing gene sets in GMT format.
-See details. db Database from which gene sets should be retrieved.
-Currently, either 'go' (default) or 'kegg'. cache Logical.
-Should a locally cached version used if available?
-Defaults to TRUE. go.onto Character.
+- onto: Character.
 Specifies one of the three GO ontologies: 'BP' (biological process), 'MF' (molecular function), 'CC' (cellular component).
-Defaults to 'BP'. go.mode Character.
+Defaults to 'BP'. - evid: Character.
+Specifies one or more GO evidence code(s) such as IEP (inferred from expression pattern) or TAS (traceable author statement).
+Defaults to NULL which includes all annotations, i.e. does not filter by evidence codes.
+See references for a list of available evidence codes. - hierarchical: Logical.
+Incorporate hierarchical relationships between GO terms ('is\a' and 'has\a') when collecting genes annotated to a GO term?
+If set to TRUE, this will return all genes annotated to a GO term \or to one of its child terms\ in the GO ontology.
+Defaults to FALSE, which will then only collect genes directly annotated to a GO term. - mode: Character.
 Determines in which way the gene sets are retrieved.
 This can be either 'GO.db' or 'biomart'.
-The 'GO.db' mode creates the gene sets based on BioC annotation packages - which is fast, but represents not necessarily the most up-to-date mapping.
+The 'GO.db' mode creates the gene sets based on BioC annotation packages which is fast, but represents not necessarily the most up-to-date mapping.
 In addition, this option is only available for the currently supported model organisms in BioC.
-The 'biomart' mode downloads the mapping from BioMart - which can be time consuming, but allows to select from a larger range of organisms and contains the latest mappings.
-Defaults to 'GO.db'. return.type Character.
-Determines whether gene sets are returned as a simple list of gene sets (each being a character vector of gene IDs), or as an object of class GeneSetCollection. gs A list of gene sets (character vectors of gene IDs). gmt.file Gene set file in GMT format.
-See details.
+The 'biomart' mode downloads the mapping from BioMart which can be time consuming, but allows to select from a larger range of organisms and contains the latest mappings.
+Defaults to 'GO.db'.